 The Executive Director’s performance shall be evaluated annually based upon pre- established goals and objectives set forth by the Board of Directors.
 This is a paid position funded through the state chapter’s budget and must be approved by the Board.
 The President, in consultation with the Board, will set the compensation for the Executive Director.

-Suggested duties include working with the President and President-Elect to develop conference agendas and invite guest speakers; communicating with the Board of Directors as appropriate; convening and facilitating work groups as appropriate; working with the Board of Directors to monitor national, state and local policy and legislation pertinent to the mission of the state chapter; monitoring and communicating national trends conveyed via the parent AACTE association; facilitating the state chapter’s proactive and reactive efforts to improve educator preparation across the state; working with the legislative committee on policy issues; seeking grant resources for collective projects; coordinating and monitoring the state chapter’s progress in implementing action items in the chapter’s strategic plan; and performing other duties as requested by the Board of Directors members. sneededs
+Suggested duties of the Executive Director include working with the President and President-Elect to develop conference agendas and invite guest speakers; communicating with the Board of Directors as appropriate; convening and facilitating work groups as appropriate; working with the Board of Directors to monitor national, state and local policy and legislation pertinent to the mission of the state chapter; monitoring and communicating national trends conveyed via the parent AACTE association; facilitating the state chapter’s proactive and reactive efforts to improve educator preparation across the state; working with the legislative committee on policy issues; seeking grant resources for collective projects; coordinating and monitoring the state chapter’s progress in implementing action items in the chapter’s strategic plan; and performing other duties as requested by the Board of Directors members.

+All paid/contracted positions will be evaluated annually by the Board of Directors at the summer Board meeting.
+If acceptable and needed, the contracts will be renewed.
+Approved contract will be held by the Executive Director and the Treasurer.

 Executive Committee of the Board of Directors.
 The membership of the Executive Committee includes the Immediate Past President, President, and President-elect, with the President serving as Chair.
 The Executive Committee will vote on matters between full Board meetings.